 But even if you do not enjoy the taste of cucumbers, you may be amazed to know some of the other things they are used for besides food.
-The following list has not been researched and proven to our knowledge, but it can’t hurt to experiment a little on our own right?
+The following list has not been researched and proven to our knowledge, but it can’t hurt to experiment a little in our own right.

 2. Window Cleaner: Do you hate the fog on the mirror after a shower?
 Try rubbing a slice of cucumber on the mirror before you hop in and not only will you get a fog-free mirror, but you’ll have a nice smell that will boost your mood.